killop/anything_about_game/README.md

 - [LiteDB](https://github.com/mbdavid/LiteDB) LiteDB - A .NET NoSQL Document Store in a single data file
 - [ravendb](https://github.com/ravendb/ravendb) ACID Document Database
 - [MasterMemory](https://github.com/Cysharp/MasterMemory) Embedded Typed Readonly In-Memory Document Database for .NET Core and Unity.
+- [RepoDB](https://github.com/mikependon/RepoDB) RepoDB is an open-source .NET ORM library that bridges the gaps of micro-ORMs and full-ORMs.
+It helps you simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.
+- [FASTER](https://github.com/microsoft/FASTER) Fast persistent recoverable log and key-value store + cache, in C# and C++, from Microsoft Research.
 ## ECS Libraries

 #### C/C++